vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 There are two ways of binding a Reference to the Database with Vuefire:

-- Using the `firebase`/`firestore` option
+- Simple "declarative" method, which you can only use when you are always binding to the same source, for example, a data structure accessible to all users.
+This uses the `firebase` or `firestore` option inside `export default`.
-- Calling the injected methods `$bind`/`$rtdbBind`
+- More flexible "programmatic" binding, which you must use when personalising what you are binding to, for example, binding a "current user" variable to the relevant user entry in a database.
+This uses the injected method `$rtdbBind` or `$bind`:

-Once a Reference is bound, Vuefire will keep the local version in sync with the remote database.
-However, this synchronisation **is only one-way**, the local state is always a reflection of the remote Database that you should treat as read only state.
-If you want to [push changes to the remote Database](./writing-data.md), you need to use Firebase JS SDK.
-But, more about that later.
+Once a Reference is bound, Vuefire will keep the local version updated in line with the remote database.
+However, this synchronisation **is only one-way**.
+Do not modify the variable, because (a) it will not change the remote Database and (b) it can be overwritten at any time by Vuefire.
+To [write changes to the Database](./writing-data.md), you must use the Firebase JS SDK.

 ## Declarative binding

-Any Database Reference provided in a `firebase`/`firestore` option will be bound at creation (after Vue's `created` hook).
+Any Database Reference provided in a `firebase`/`firestore` option will be bound at creation (after Vue's `created` hook, but before the `mounted` hook).
 In the following example we bind a Collection of Documents to our `documents` property.
 The key provided in the `firebase`/`firestore` option (`documents`) matches the property declared in `data`:

 <FirebaseExample>